Don’t judge a book by its cover: why the design of your Ebook jacket mattersPosted: May 16, 2015

 Granted, you might think the quality of your book and writing is what sells – and of course, you aren’t wrong there.
 But let’s not forget – your reader has to actually read your novel in order to realise how good it is.
 In order for them to get as far as reading it, they must be attracted to your book in the first place.

-Got a jaw dropping and intriguing synopsis?
+Got a jaw-dropping and intriguing synopsis?
 Great!
 But remember, people will only scan the synopsis after they’ve been drawn to the jacket itself.
 This, along with the name of your book are the first things that potential readers will interact with.
-Only if both of these elements are appealing will they read the synopsis, (hopefully) download the book and realise how fabulous it is!
+Only if both of these elements are appealing will they read the synopsis, and then buy the book.

 Cover design can help to place your novel in a genre, thus make your book appeal to your target audience